Azerbaijan–Syria relations: Economic cooperation

-The citizens of Azerbaijan have the opportunity to obtain a visa at the border with Syria.
-The validity period of the visa is 15 days.

 International cooperation

 Syria has once supported Azerbaijan's position on the Nagorno-Karabakh conflict.
 However, since the Syrian Civil War, Syria has been supporting Armenia, Azerbaijan's arch-rival.

-Both countries are members of the Organization of the Islamic Conference (OIC).
+Both countries are members of the Organization of the Islamic Conference (OIC), although Syria is suspended since 2012.
 Syria and Azerbaijan cooperate within the framework of the United Nations (UN), Non-Aligned Movement (NAM), etc.

 Cultural ties

 Since the twentieth century, the two countries have been cooperating in book publishing.
 The society for friendship and cultural relations operates in Damascus.